This is the official Tomas David Hood - NW7US biography on QRZ.com

 You will find me on 80 through 10 meters

-I am the currently-elected President of the Ak-Sar-Ben (Omaha, NE) Amateur Radio Club
+I am a board member of the Ak-Sar-Ben (Omaha, NE) Amateur Radio Club

 PAPER QSL UPDATE: Now that I have finally moved into a house, and should have a stable address, I am making plans on obtaining QSL cards.
 The anticipated date will be sometime in November/December of 2012.
 I will attempt to catch up with all of the QSL cards sent to me in the past. but the going will be slow.
 Do know that I plan on QSL returns to everyone.
 Just allow me a lot of time to catch up, please.
 Thank you.